funkybob/formulation/README.md

 ### `{% form %}`

-The `{% form %}` tag loads the template, and puts its blocks in a dict in the context, called `widgets`.
+The `{% form %}` tag loads the template, and puts its blocks in a dict in the context, called `formulation`.
+You typically won't access this directly, as it's raw BlockNode instances.

     {% form "widgets/bootstrap.form" %}
     ...